 Figure 9.
-Comparison of Overall Sound Pressure Level versus estimated exit speed at a pressure of leak orifice radius a =0.5, 1.0, 1.5, 2.0 and 2.5mm compared with predictions obtained from Eq.
-(18).
+Comparison of Overall Sound Pressure Level versus estimated exit speed at leak radii of a =0.5, 1.0, 1.5, 2.0 and 2.5mm compared with predictions obtained from Eq.
 In general the measured overall noise variation with estimated U is well represented by the predicted U2 power-law, thereby validating the principal assumption made in this paper that leak noise is generated by the fluctuating velocity at the leak orifice, which are aerodynamic sources of monopole order.
 The agreement between measured and predicted overall noise is also a validation of the assumption that the turbulence intensity remains roughly constant so that there is proportionality between the rms and mean velocities.

 Conclusion